THOMASELOVE/431-classes-2026/class06/README.md

 While both will work in R, the first version is much more legible to a human.

 - The video was meant to be no more than 30 seconds long.
 If you're well over that, editing it or reshooting it would have been the move.
+Make sure that the viewer can both see and hear you before you submit the work.
 - If you use AI, tell us what AI tools you used (Claude, Copilot, Gemini, ChatGPT) **and** how you used it.
 If you didn't use AI (essentially) then write the sentence we wrote in the instructions.
 - Upgrade R to version 4.6.1 if at all possible before completing Lab 2.
 - If you're using an operating system that is elderly (like Windows 10 or macOS prior to Tahoe 26), consider upgrading your machine if possible.